 of all homotopy types

-Problems of set theory arise by unjustified recursion of the naive notion of “collection of things.”
-If “Col”s are one notion of collections (such as “set” or “class”), then the notion “Col of all Cols” is in general problematic, since it is subject to the construction of Russell-style paradoxes (although it’s not the only source of such paradoxes).
+Problems of set theory arise by the unjustified recursion of the naive notion of a ‘collection of things.’
+If ‘Col’ is one notion of collections (such as ‘Set’ or ‘Class’), then the notion ‘Col of all Cols’ is in general problematic, as it is subject to the construction of Russell-style paradoxes (although it is not the only source of such paradoxes).

-One formalization of this idea is that of a Grothendieck universe: this is defined to be a set which behaves like a “set+ of all sets” in that all the standard operations of set theory (union, power set, etc.) can be performed on its elements.
+One formalization of this idea is that of a Grothendieck universe.
+This is defined to be a set that behaves like a ‘set+ of all sets’ in that all the standard operations of set theory (union, power set, etc.) can be performed on its elements.

 Although developed for application to category theory, the definition is usually given in a form that only makes sense in a membership-based set theory.
-On this page we consider only that version; for a form that makes sense in structural set theory, see universe in a topos.
+On this page, we consider only that version; for a form that makes sense in structural set theory, please see universe in a topos.

 Toby: I disagree that this is is ‘what [we] really want’; the definition below is only what we want if we’re using material set theory, which for the most part we aren’t in the nLab.
 So it’s really out of place to focus on that.